Computation of Optical Refractive Index Structure Parameter from its Statistical Definition Using Radiosonde Data: Description of model

 with $\kappa_0=1/L_0$.
 The associated 1D power spectrum $V_n(\kappa)$ is found thanks to \cite{andrews2005}:

-The filtering is performed in the spatial frequency domain, the filter having for frequency response $H(\kappa)=\sqrt{V_n(\kappa)}$.
-This is similar to the approach followed in \cite{Schmidt2010NumericalSO} for the generation of 2D phase screens consistent with atmospheric turbulence.
-At this stage, $C_n^2$ and $L_0$ parameters can be chosen. \item Addition of a constant mean $n_0$ on the fluctuations $n_1(r)$ previously generated, to obtain $n(r)=n_0+n_1(r)$. \item Application of the $C_n^2$ approach from Fig. \ref{fig:method} on $n(r)$ in order to estimate $C_n^2$ and compare it to the chosen value for the simulations. \end{enumerate}

 Figure \ref{fig:struct_funct} represents the structure function computed from the simulated fluctuations using (\ref{eq:Dth}), substituting the ensemble average by a spatial average.
-The chosen parameters for the simulation are: $l_0=1$ mm, $L_0=100$ m and $C_n^2=10^{-16}$ m$^{-2/3}$.
+The chosen parameters for the simulation are: $L_0=10$ m and $C_n^2=10^{-16}$ m$^{-2/3}$.
 The structure function is computed for several spacing $\rho$ and compared to the Kolmogorov trend, from (\ref{eq:DKol}).
-Agreement is indeed reached in the inertial subrange (i.e. between $l_0$ and $L_0$), even though the structure function tends to be slightly underestimated.
-Numerical integration of (\ref{eq:Dnum}) with the von K\'arm\'an spectrum is also depicted, highlighting the saturation of the structure function above the outer scale $L_0$.
+Agreement is indeed reached in the inertial range (i.e.~between $l_0$, assumed to be $0$ here, and $L_0$), even though the structure function tends to be slightly underestimated.
+Numerical integration of (\ref{eq:Dnum}) with the von K\'arm\'an spectrum is also depicted, highlighting the saturation of the structure function above the outer scale~$L_0$.

-Figure \ref{fig:th_study} shows the scale factor $c$, for a $C_n^2=10^{-16}$ m$^{-2/3}$ and an outer scale $L_0$ varying from 1 to 100 meters.
-This factor is defined as the ratio between the estimated $C_n^2$ (i.e. the one recovered in step 4 of the simulation) and the real $C_n^2$ (i.e. the one applied in the second step of the generation of synthetic scintillation). $C_n^2$ is estimated assuming different spatial resolutions $dz$, with $\delta=dz$ and varying window size $\omega$ for the mean estimation.
+Figure \ref{fig:th_study} shows the scale factor $c$ for $C_n^2=10^{-16}$ m$^{-2/3}$ and an outer scale $L_0$ varying from 1 to 100 meters.
+This factor is defined as the ratio between the estimated $C_n^2$ (i.e.~the one recovered using the statistical definition method on the simulated data) and the real $C_n^2$ (i.e.~the one applied as an input in the generation of synthetic data). $C_n^2$ is estimated assuming different spatial resolutions $\Delta z$, with $\delta=\Delta z$ and varying window size $\omega$ for the mean estimation.